Nonminimal Couplings and the Forgotten Field of Axion Inflation: Introduction

 This has important implications for next-generation cosmic microwave background (CMB) experiments, in particular regarding the observation or non-observation of primordial gravitational waves, since the tensor-to-scalar ratio $r$ can be suppressed in this scenario due to the relative enhancement of the scalar spectrum.
-We find that the duration of axion inflation in this scenario is constrained by measurements of the scalar spectral index $n_s$ to be $\lesssim 15$ e-folds of expansion, while the suppression of $r$ can become non-negligible even for modest values of the nonminimal coupling, $\xi \gtrsim {\cal O} (1)$.
+We find that the suppression of $r$ can become non-negligible even for modest values of the nonminimal coupling, $\xi \gtrsim {\cal O} (0.2)$.
+This builds on Refs.~\cite{Achucarro:2015caa,Alam:2024krt,Montefalcone:2022jfw,Salvio:2021lka,Salvio:2023cry} that have shown that Natural Inflation can be compatible with Planck data once multifield dynamics are included\footnote{Natural Inflation can also be compatible with Planck data in the context of modified gravity Modified\cite{Racioppi:2024zva,Salvio:2019wcp,Salvio:2022mld} or alternatives to $\Lambda$CDM model\cite{RoyChoudhury:2022rva,Bostan:2023ped}.}.

 Finally, this scenario has implications for the phenomenology of axions.
-Considering the axions' canonical interaction with gauge fields, we find the interaction strength during the radial phase is suppressed relative to the interaction strength during the axion-inflation phase.
+Considering the axions' canonical interaction with gauge fields, we find the interaction strength during the radial phase can be suppressed relative to the interaction strength during the second inflation phase.
 This decouples the constraints on inflationary production of gauge fields (e.g., from primordial black holes) from the constraints on production at (p)reheating.

 The remainder of this paper is organized as follows.
 In Sec.~\ref{sec:nonminimal} we introduce the model and identify parameter ranges of interest.
 We analyze the inflationary background dynamics in Sec.~\ref{sec:inflation}, and study the evolution of perturbations in Sec.~\ref{sec:perts}.
 We compute the associated observables and constraints in Sec.~\ref{sec:observables}, and in Sec.~\ref{sec:gaugefields} we perform a brief analysis of the interaction with gauge fields.
 We close in Sec.~\ref{sec:discussion} with a discussion of directions for future work.